tanifgit/sys-perf-restapi/README.md

 ```
 do ##class(zpButtons.Test.BasicAPITest).RunRESTTests()
 ```

+[Note running the "Basic" Tests will require user intervention (approving changing a folder location)]

 ## How to start coding
 This repository is ready to code,  change and expand in VSCode with ObjectScript plugin.